lewagon/data-setup/macOS.md

 The following instructions will help you to get ready for [Le Wagon](http://www.lewagon.com) Data Bootcamp:

-- Install Python via Anaconda (a distribution for the Data Scientist)
+- Install [Python 3](https://www.python.org/) and packages to manage [Virtual Environments](https://docs.python.org/3/tutorial/venv.html)
-- Install a text editor, where you'll spend your day and nights
+- Install a text editor
-- Setup your terminal
+- Install and setup the terminal
-- Setup git and GitHub
+- Install and setup `git` and GitHub

 ## Command Line Tools